1. Model a tri-state buffer in Verilog.

 - The

-block runs once at the start of the simulation to initialize and generate the clock signal. clk = 0;
+initialblock runs once at the start of the simulation to initialize and generate the clock signal. clk = 0;initializes the clock signal to a low logic level at time zero.- The

-. - This creates a periodic clock waveform with a total period of 10 time units (5 units low + 5 units high), simulating a clock signal for driving synchronous circuits during simulation.
+foreverloop continuously toggles the clock signal by inverting (~clk) its value every 5 time units using the delay#5. - This creates a periodic clock waveform with a total period of 10 time units (5 units low + 5 units high), simulating a clock signal for driving synchronous circuits during simulation.

 Discover more from VLSIFacts